⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-P/E Ratio (TTM)5.76The trailing twelve-month Price-to-Earnings (P/E) ratio indicates how much investors are willing to pay for each unit of past earnings, reflecting current market sentiment towards the company's profitability.
+P/E Ratio (TTM)5.71The trailing twelve-month Price-to-Earnings ratio indicates how much investors are willing to pay for each dollar of past earnings, reflecting current market valuation relative to historical profitability.

-Price/Sales (TTM)0.37The trailing twelve-month Price/Sales ratio compares a company's stock price to its revenue, useful for valuing companies with low or negative earnings.
+Price/Sales (TTM)0.38The trailing twelve-month Price-to-Sales ratio compares the company's market capitalization to its revenue, providing a valuation metric particularly useful for companies with inconsistent earnings or in early growth stages.

-Price/Book (MRQ)0.57The Price/Book (MRQ) ratio compares a company's market capitalization to its book value, indicating how much investors are willing to pay for each dollar of net assets.
+Price/Book (MRQ)0.52The Price-to-Book ratio compares a company's market value to its book value, indicating how much investors are willing to pay for each dollar of net assets, which can suggest undervaluation or overvaluation.

-EV/EBITDA4.10Enterprise Value (EV) to EBITDA is a valuation multiple that compares the total value of a company (including debt) to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies across different capital structures.
+EV/EBITDA4.11Enterprise Value to EBITDA measures the total value of a company relative to its earnings before interest, taxes, depreciation, and amortization, offering a comprehensive valuation metric that accounts for debt.

-Return on Equity (TTM)8.50Return on Equity (ROE) measures how efficiently a company is using shareholders' equity to generate profits, indicating profitability relative to the equity invested.
+Return on Equity (TTM)8.50Return on Equity measures the net income generated for each dollar of shareholders' equity, indicating how efficiently management is using shareholders' investments to generate profits.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.